Working with Templates

 |

-For the foreground color, applying the "Reset Color" command changes the text color to the value defined in the "Color" field.
-Resetting the background color removes the color highlighting from the text.
+You can reset color formatting at any time using the "Reset Color" command.
+For the foreground, the color defined in the "Color" variable is applied.
+Resetting the background color removes any applied background highlighting from the text.

 Image